madeline-underwood/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 ## Introduction

 WindowsPerf is a lightweight performance profiling tool inspired by Linux Perf, and specifically tailored for Windows on Arm.
-It leverages the ARM64 PMU (Performance Monitor Unit) and its hardware counters to offer precise profiling capabilities.
+It leverages the Arm AArch64 Performance Monitoring Unit (PMU) and its hardware counters to offer precise profiling capabilities.

-Recognizing the complexities of command-line interaction, the WindowsPerf GUI is a Visual Studio 2022 extension created to provide a more intuitive, integrated experience within the integrated development environment (IDE).
+Recognizing the complexities of command-line interaction, the WindowsPerf GUI is a Visual Studio 2022 extension created to provide a more intuitive, integrated experience within the Integrated Development Environment (IDE).
 This tool enables developers to interact with WindowsPerf, adjust settings, and visualize performance data seamlessly in Visual Studio.

 ## A Glimpse of the available features